 The previous works we presented for the simulation of the compressible or quasi-compressible NSCH systems deal with constant mobility combined with a smooth polynomial potential.
 We aim to simulate the compressible NSCH model with choices of mobility and potential relevant for biology (but also relevant for material sciences and fluid mechanics), \ie degenerate mobility combined with a logarithmic potential.
-We now review briefly some relevant discretization method for the Cahn-Hilliard equation alone with degenerate mobility and singular potentials.
+We now review briefly some relevant discretization methods for the Cahn-Hilliard equation with degenerate mobility and singular potentials.
 Considering a degenerate mobility and a double-well logarithmic potential, we mention the work of Barrett, Blowey and Garcke~\cite{barrett_finite_1999}.
 In this article the authors proposed a finite element scheme with a variational inequality to preserve the bounds of the solution.
-Based on these ideas, Agosti \etal~\cite{Agosti-CH-2017} proposed a similar finite element scheme for the case of single-logarithmic potential.
-The difficulty in this latter case lies in the fact that the degeneracy and the singularity sets do not coincide and negative considering an order parameter that must remain within the bounds $[0,1)$ negative solutions can appear if a standard discretization method is used.
-The method proposed in~\cite{Agosti-CH-2017} solves this issue but does not preserve the exact mass.
+Based on these ideas, Agosti \etal~\cite{Agosti-CH-2017} proposed a similar finite element scheme for the single-well logarithmic potential case.
+The difficulty in this latter case lies in the fact that the degeneracy and the singularity sets do not coincide and, considering an order parameter that must remain within the bounds $[0,1)$, negative solutions can appear if a standard discretization method is used.
+The numerical scheme proposed in~\cite{Agosti-CH-2017} solves this issue but does not preserve the mass.
 In a more recent work, Agosti~\cite{agosti_discontinuous_2019} proposed a discontinuous Galerkin finite element scheme that preserves the bounds $[0,1)$ and preserves the exact mass.
-However, the main drawback of the previously mentioned methods is that they are computationally expensive and solve a strongly coupled nonlinear system and use iterative algorithms.
-Since the Cahn-Hilliard equation is a gradient flow (see \eg~\cite{Lisini-CH-gradient-flow}), a structure-preserving linear scheme can be constructed using the Scalar Auxiliary Variable (\textit{SAV} in short) method~\cite{shen_2018_sav}.
-This has been successfully used in~\cite{huang-SAV-fourth}.
-In this latter work, the scheme is structure-preserving from the use of a scalar variable that represents the discrete energy, and an additional equation is solved to ensure dissipation at the discrete level.
-The bounds of the order parameter are ensured using a transformation that maps $\mathbb{R}$ to the physical relevant interval ($(0,1)$ in the case of a double-well potential).
-To the best of our knowledge, the SAV method has not been applied to the compressible NSCH system.
+However, the main drawback of the previously mentioned methods is that they are computationally expensive: they solve a strongly coupled nonlinear system and resort to the use of iterative algorithms.